 - Before attempting to use the cover ensure your vehicle is clean and free from dirt and debris.

 - Place the cover on the roof and roll down the bonnet, then roll down to the boot.

 - Next, roll the cover down each side, one at a time, slotting the wing mirrors into pockets if the cover includes them.

 - Now, move onto the front and rear bumpers, taking time to roll the cover over these sections, before checking the rest of the vehicle.

 - After the cover is secured over the whole car, use the body straps to attach the cover underneath the car – not too tight.

 Throughout the process be careful to not drop the cover on the ground, as this could trap dirt in the folds and potentially transfer onto the vehicle and risk scratching the paint.
-To remove the cover use this method in reverse to retain the covers shape and increase the ease of application when you use the cover again.
+To remove the cover, use this method in reverse to retain the shape of the cover and increase the ease of application when you use the cover again.

 Car Cover Considerations

 Though there are many benefits to using a car cover, there are a few factors to consider prior to purchasing, such as: